mailbox-encore/VstHostSwitcher/README.md

 - E:\Hosts\Tone2 - NanoHost\NanoHost32bit.exe
 - E:\Hosts\Tone2 - NanoHost\NanoHost64bit.exe

-...THese path entries will work obviously only if these path are existing on your machine... which I doubt.
+These path entries will work obviously only if they are existing on your machine... which I doubt ;o)
-Therefore, I am strongly advising you to fill the ``VstHostSwitcher.ini`` file with **your own path entries**... ;o)
+Therefore, I am strongly advising you to fill the ``VstHostSwitcher.ini`` file with **your own path entries**...

 <a name="ANCHOR_EXE"></a>